GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 ## Table of Contents
 1. Project Overview
+2. Algorithm Details
+   - Hill Climbing Algorithm
+   - Genetic Algorithm
-2. Installation Requirements
+4. Installation Requirements
    - Prerequisites
    - Required Libraries
-3. Usage Instructions
+5. Usage Instructions
    - Step 1: Data Preparation
    - Step 2: Graph Initialization
    - Step 3: Algorithm Execution
    - Step 4: Result Visualization
    - Running the Code
-4. Visualization
+6. Visualization
-5. Algorithm Details
-6. Contributors
+7. Contributors

 ## Project Overview
 This project is dedicated to identifying the most optimal locations for constructing new hospitals on the IISER Bhopal campus.
 By applying the hill climbing algorithm with random restarts and Genetic Algorithm, this project analyzes spatial data to pinpoint locations that optimize accessibility and efficiency for healthcare services.

 # Algorithm Details
-Utilizes hill climbing, a local search technique, evaluating criteria like distance and accessibility, enhanced with random restarts to ensure comprehensive solution exploration.
+The program uses hill climbing and genetic algorithm to find out the optimal locations for a medical facility/hospital inside IISERB campus.